-As of March 31, 2021, the Company has sold 723,579 shares of its common stock pursuant to the ATM Program for net proceeds of approximately \$26.9 million, after underwriting commissions and other related expenses.
+As of June 30, 2021, the Company has sold 1,438,105 shares of its common stock pursuant to the ATM Program for net proceeds of approximately \$72.5 million, after underwriting commissions and other related expenses.
 Proceeds from the share sales were utilized to reduce borrowings on the Senior Secured Credit Facility.
-The timing of any additional sales will depend on a variety of factors to be determined by the Company.